FortAwesome/react-native-fontawesome/README.md

   allows us to refer to them throughout our app by their icon string names, `"check-square"` and `"coffee"`, respectively.

-Now, suppose you also have React components `Beverage` and `Gadget` in your app.
+Now, suppose you also have React Native components `Beverage` and `Gadget` in your app.
 You don't have to re-import your icons into them.
 Just import the `FontAwesomeIcon` component, and when you use it, supply the icon prop an icon name as a string.